microsoft/ray-on-aml/README.md

 ```
 Note that by default,your current compute instance as head node and all nodes in the remote compute cluster as workers.
-But if you want to use  one of the nodes in the remote AML compute cluster is used as head node and the remaining are worker nodes,
+But if you want to use  one of the nodes in the remote AML compute cluster as head node and the remaining are worker nodes,
 simply pass ```ci_is_head=False``` to ```ray_on_aml.getRay()```.
 To install additional library, use ```additional_pip_packages``` and ```additional_conda_packages``` parameters.

 ```python
 ray_on_aml =Ray_On_AML(ws=ws, compute_cluster ="Name_of_Compute_Cluster", additional_pip_packages=['torch==1.10.0', 'torchvision', 'sklearn'], maxnode=5)
 ```
-Advanced usage:There are two arguments to Ray_On_AML() object initilization with to specify base configuration for the library with following default values.
+* Advanced usage:There are two arguments to Ray_On_AML() object initilization with to specify base configuration for the library with following default values.
 Although it's possible, you should not change the default values of base_conda_dep  and base_pip_dep as it may break the package.
 Only do so when you need to customize the
 cluster default configuration such as ray version.